AnastassiaA/twisted_twine_workshoppe_app/README.md

   - Out |income you've taken for yourself| (in progress)
   - Wallet |money from income and personal capital that is left after expense and personal income is taken| (in progress)
 - Timer |Although this is called a timer, it is technically a stopwatch for how long you spend creating personal projects or commissions| (in-progress)
+- Projects|Items you make for practice and advancing your skill but that arent for sale|
 - Commissions (in-progress)
 - Inventory lists for:
   - Yarn (fully implemented)